-- 2. Expand your argument to prove that a game starting with a set of three elements is again a win for the second player. - 3.
-Use the previous three points to prove that a game starting with a set of four elements is still a win for the second player.
-Hint: consider the three possible cases where the first player chooses a subset with one, three, or two elements, this last case being the most complex.
+Prove that if the initial set has 4 elements, then the second player still has a winning strategy.
+Hint: consider the cases where the first player chooses a subset with one, three, or two elements, the last case being the trickiest one.